Lukeveille/slate/source/index.html.md

 available | true | If set to false, the result will include events that have already been adopted.

 <aside class="success">
-Remember — a happy event is an authenticated event!
+Remember — a happy user is an authenticated user!
 </aside>

 ## Get a Specific Event